-There is a difference between Hammer and Inverted Hammer in the terms of formation.
+There is a difference between Hammer and Inverted Hammer in terms of formation.

 The Inverted Hammer candlestick is the upside-down version of Hammer.

-As we have discussed above, Hammer is formed after the prices of the stock has been falling, indicating that the prices is attempting to form a bottom.
+As we have discussed above, Hammer is formed after the stock prices have been falling, indicating that the prices are attempting to form a bottom.

 Hammers signal that the bears have lost control over the prices, indicating a potential reversal to an uptrend.